St. Michael’s working on test to diagnose Parkinson’s disease

-Dr. David Munoz, an adjunct scientist in the hospital’s Keenan Research Centre for Biomedical Science, said there are three possible approaches to diagnose Parkinson’s based on the presence of abnormal proteins specific for this condition found in areas outside of the brain.
+Dr. David Munoz, an adjunct scientist in the hospital’s Keenan Research Centre for Biomedical Science, said there are three possible approaches to diagnose Parkinson’s based on the presence of abnormal proteins found in areas outside of the brain.

 The first is a biopsy of the submandibular gland, either of a pair of salivary glands found below the lower jaw.
 But this can be a difficult and invasive procedure, which neither physicians nor patients are keen to endure.

 Dr. Munoz’s research project looks at two other options: testing for Parkinson’s during colonoscopies or through a skin biopsy, commonly performed by family physicians testing for skin conditions.
 By looking at tests conducted at the time of diagnosis, the researchers hope to compile evidence as to which is more accurate.

 Dr. Munoz said the benefit of testing for Parkinson’s during a colonoscopy is that the test would just be part of the common test for colorectal cancer.
 Neurons are also present in the gastrointestinal tract, orchestrating the muscle contractions that move food through the tract.

 He said one advantage of a skin or punch biopsy is that it is commonly performed under local anesthetic by family physicians in a doctor’s office or clinic for cancer or skin disorders.
 A device about the size of a pen nib removes a small piece of flesh.